Learning nonequilibrium control forces to characterize dynamical phase transitions: Introduction

-Here we present an approach that combines importance sampling, path-space Monte Carlo methods, and, crucially, the robust and flexible function representations offered by neural networks to calculate large deviation functions.
-The approach that we describe combines control theory with recent developments using machine learning to solve high-dimensional variational PDEs~\cite{e_deep_2018,rotskoff_active_2021} to adaptively construct a many-body control force that drives a nonequilibrium system of interest in an optimal way towards a given dynamical fluctuation.
-Unlike other methods that construct a control force, our approach is based on a direct stochastic optimization of a cost functional in which gradients are computed through the dynamics or via an adjoint stochastic dynamics, which is robust even over long trajectories~\cite{li_scalable_2020}.
-Results obtained for two models, including a model of active Brownian particles, show that our approach i) efficiently scales to large, interacting particle systems which are difficult to treat with spectral methods or cloning algorithms, ii) is robust near dynamical phase transitions, and iii) does not slow down in the low-noise limit.
+In this paper, we present an algorithm that combines control theory, importance sampling, and, crucially, the robust and flexible function representations offered by neural networks to calculate large deviation functions.
+The algorithm uses recent developments in machine learning approaches to PDEs~\cite{e_deep_2018,rotskoff_active_2021} and estimates large deviation functions by adaptively constructing a many-body control force that drives a nonequilibrium system of interest in an optimal way towards a given dynamical fluctuation.
+Unlike other methods that construct a control force, our approach is based on a direct stochastic optimization of a cost functional for trajectories, in which gradients are computed through the dynamics or via an adjoint stochastic dynamics, which is robust over long trajectories~\cite{li_scalable_2020}.

+We illustrate our algorithm with two stochastic models: a simple diffusion showing a dynamical phase transition in the low-noise limit and a model of active Brownian particles driven by pair interactions and an alignment force.
+The results for both show that our approach is robust near dynamical phase transitions and efficiently scales to large systems of interacting particles, which are difficult to treat with spectral methods or cloning algorithms.
+For the active Brownian particle model, we are able for instance to estimate large deviation functions for systems of up to 200 particles, which is unreachable for cloning without substantial computational power.
+Our algorithm requires fewer parallel replicas than cloning algorithms, uses much less memory by relying on single trajectories, and converges faster, as we demonstrate with the simple diffusion model.